 One of the world's oldest sporting events, the first Boat Race took place in 1929!

-Crews from Oxford and Cambridge universities come together each year, usually in April, to run the almost 7 km (4.25 mile) championship course down the Thames.
+Crews from Oxford and Cambridge universities come together each year to run the almost 7 km (4.25 mile) championship course down the Thames.

 Over 250,000 spectators watch the race from the banks of the River Thames.

 The race starts past the Putney Bridge and finishes near the Chiswick Bridge.
-Good places for view are Putney Embankment, Furnivall Gardens - Hammersmith, and also Bishops Park.
+Good places to view the race are Putney Embankment, Furnivall Gardens - Hammersmith, and Bishops Park.

 Cheer on The Head of the River Race